swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Changes in the third pitch:
   * Narrow the proposal down to only support re-entrant actors.
 Capture several potential non-reentrant designs in the Alternatives Considered as possible future extensions.
   * Moved Objective-C interoperability into its own section.
+  * Clarify the "class-like" behaviors of actor types, such as satisfying an `AnyObject` conformance.
 * Changes in the second pitch:
   * Added a discussion of the tradeoffs with actor reentrancy, performance, and deadlocks, with various examples, and the addition of new attribute `@reentrant(never)` to disable reentrancy at the actor or function level.
   * Removed global actors; they will be part of a separate document.